An Easter blessing to you...

 Hosea 6:3

-That's right, He is telling us that Jesus will come twice - as the Spring and Autumn rains.
-And as He fulfilled the Spring feasts exactly on those days, He will also fulfill the Fall feasts with His second coming exactly on those days!
+That's right, He is telling us that Yahshua will come twice - as the Spring and Autumn rains.
+And as He fulfilled the Spring feasts exactly on those days, in order, on Yahweh’s calendar, He will also fulfill the Fall feasts with His second coming exactly on those days!
 He didn't specify in this verse which year, but we know which days - and we are now in the morning of His third thousand year day!

 It is time to exclaim, Hallelujah!
 He is risen!
 Praise the Lord!
 He is coming very soon!